deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](figures/figures_3_0.png)

-> 🔼 Figure 2 simplifies the architecture of five different Transformer variants, showing the key differences in their information flow and operations.
+> 🔼 The figure illustrates the architectures of vanilla Transformer, NeuTRENO, DenseFormer, ResFormer, and SVFormer, highlighting the differences in their information flow and value vector usage.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Simplified illustration of the vanilla Transformer, NeuTRENO, DenseFormer, ResFormer, and SVFormer, with only three-layer structures and no operations other than attention.
 A², Vi, and H² denote the attention matrix, value vectors, and attention outputs at the i-th layer, respectively. ⊕, −, and ⊗ represent standard matrix addition, subtraction, and multiplication, respectively.